bradford-hamilton/Ruby-On-Quails/guides/source/security.md

 ### Cross-Site Scripting (XSS)

 INFO: _The most widespread, and one of the most devastating security vulnerabilities in web applications is XSS.
 This malicious attack injects client-side executable code.
-Rails provides helper methods to fend these attacks off._
+Quails provides helper methods to fend these attacks off._

 #### Entry Points